joanneqiu07/NBA-Salary-Prediction/README.md

 players to predict their salary for the future season by applying multiple regression.
 The inputs will be the basic stats for the player and the outputs will be a numerical value of salary prediction.

+The cleaner.py is our custom class for data cleaning.
+The

 # Package requirements
 We used packages learned in class, such as pandas, numpy, sklearn, and matplotlib.
 We also included other packages, such as Plotly, seaborn, and statsmodels